corpnewt/CPUFriendFriend/README.md

 ## Credits

-- PMHeart and Acidanthera for creating and maintaining [CPUFriend](https://github.com/acidanthera/CPUFriend)
+- PMHeart and Acidanthera for creating and maintaining [CPUFriend][CPUFriend Repo]